SocketCluster/sc-redis/README.md

 ======

-This is a Redis adaptor for SocketCluster: http://socketcluster.io/ It allows you to interact with SocketCluster channels via Redis.
+This is a Redis adaptor for SocketCluster: http://socketcluster.io/ It allows you to interact with SocketCluster channels via Redis and vice-versa.

 ## Install